copybar/getting-started/README.md

 -------------------------------------

 1. Clone this site into your /Dropbox/Public folder
+2. Create your Copybar snippets
-2. Right-click on index.html and select 'Copy Public Link'
+3. Right-click on index.html and select 'Copy Public Link'
-3. Paste this link into your browser address bar to visit site
+4. Paste this link into your browser address bar to visit site
-4. Edit with Copybar!
+5. Edit with Copybar!